TheMrPhantom/Programmierprojekt/ProPro/README.md

   - All external dependecies are downloaded automatically from gradle while building

 ## Building the software
 The runnable JAR is build by gradle.
 To install the newest version of gradle we prepared a skript to run.
 Open root directory of repository and run `sudo sh prepareProPro.sh` this will install gradle, the needed java version and build the project.
+While running the skript will ask you a few times to confirm the installation of the parts type yes or press enter if you are asked to.
+At the end it may ask you "What would you like to do about menu.lst?" the just type keep and you are done with preparing and building.
 Afterwards you can find **ProPro.jar** in `./build/libs/`

 ## Running the software